notaero2/ST0523-FOP-practicals/Set C/README.md

 ## Instructions

+1. To run the program:
+    - Run `node run.js q#` replacing # with the question number.
-1. To run the program: `node run.js q#` e.g. `node run.js q1` to run q1.
+    - e.g. `node run.js q1` to run q1.
-2. To add your own test cases simply add additional function calls at the bottom of the `code.js` and run the `code.js` e.g. `node ./q4/code.js`
+2. To add your own test cases:
+    - Add additional function calls at the bottom of the `code.js`
+    - Run `node ./q#/code.js` replace # with the question number.
+    - e.g. `node ./q4/code.js`
 3. Do not modify the `testcases.js` of each question.